-The control of the Bank's foreign exchange risk is the responsibility of the Treasurer.
+The Treasurer and Credit team is responsible to manage and monitor the Bank's foreign exchange risk.
 The underlying currency mismatch is measured and reported daily for any further action by management as appropriate.

-The level of that mismatch as at 31 December 2017 and 2016 was as follows:
+The level of that mismatch as at 31 December 2018 and 2017 was as follows: